MatthewZMD/.emacs.d/README.md

 ## Garbage Collection

-### Set `gc-cons-threshold` Smaller for Interactive Use
+### Adjust `gc-cons-threshold` for Interactive Use

-A large `gc-cons-threshold` may cause freezing and stuttering during long-term interactive use.
+A excessively high `gc-cons-threshold` can lead to freezing and stuttering during prolonged interactive sessions.
+If stuttering occurs, increase the threshold; if freezing happens, decrease it.

-If you experience freezing, decrease this amount, if you experience stuttering, increase this amount.

 ```emacs-lisp
 (defvar better-gc-cons-threshold 134217728 ; 128mb